1995 Okinawa rape incident: Aftermath

 The three men served prison terms in Japanese prisons and were released during 2003 and then given Other Than Honorable discharge from the military.
 After release, Rodrico Harp decried prison conditions in Japan and said that the electronics assembly prison labor he was forced to do amounted to slave labor.

-Ledet, who had claimed he did not rape the girl, died in 2006 in an apparent murder–suicide in the United States.
+Ledet, whom the panel of Japanese judges concluded did not commit rape in 1995, died in 2006 in an apparent murder–suicide in the United States.
 He was found in the third-floor apartment of Lauren Cooper, a junior Kennesaw State University student and acquaintance whom he had apparently raped and murdered by strangulation.
 He then ended his own life by using a knife to slice open his veins at the elbows.

 In 2008, a movie named The First Breath of Tengan Rei based on the Okinawa incident was released.

-During December 2011 then-Defense Minister Yasuo Ichikawa was the subject of a censure motion from the opposition Liberal Democratic Party for failing to know the details of the rape.
-This followed his subordinate Satoshi Tanaka speaking with reporters in a tavern and using euphemisms for rape to discuss relocating the US Futenma airbase.
+In December 2011, then-Defense Minister Yasuo Ichikawa was the subject of a censure motion from the opposition Liberal Democratic Party for failing to know the details of the rape.
+This followed his subordinate Satoshi Tanaka speaking with reporters in a tavern and using euphemisms for rape to discuss relocating the U.S. Marine Corps Air Station Futenma.
 Satoshi Tanaka was terminated as director of the Okinawa Defense Bureau, and in the cabinet reshuffle of January 13, 2012, Ichikawa was replaced by Naoki Tanaka.